Lesson 2 of 7 - learn to communicate effectively

 • Typical Grown Wounded Children will deny, discount, apologize for, or justify these 1-bubble traits rather than seek to correct them.

-If self-aware, their partner will feel increasingly unheard, talked at, disrespected, bored, and frustrated.
+If their communication partner is self-aware, s/he will feel increasingly unheard, talked at, disrespected, bored, and frustrated.
 This will continue until s/he decides to confront the speaker or end their exchange.

 People who maintain a 2-person bubble will...

-• spontaneously use the pronouns "I, me, my, mine, myself, you, your, yourself, us, we, and our" equally during a typical conversation;
+• spontaneously use the words "I, me, my, mine, myself, you, your, yourself, us, we, and our" equally during a typical conversation;

 • seldom interrupt their partner unless s/he monologs, rambles, or repeats too much;